 On March 15, 2024, Cal Water submitted a request for expedited corrections in the March 7th decision.
-The decision and its appendices contain certain language, numbers, and calculations that are inconsistent or do not fully reflect the substantive outcomes described in the approved decision.
+The decision and its appendices contained certain language, numbers, and calculations that were inconsistent or did not fully reflect the substantive outcomes described in the approved decision.
 On April 23, 2024, the executive director of the CPUC issued a decision approving the corrections.